What Is Dog Aggression?

-Dog aggression is best addressed in our one-on-one custom boot camp in Los Angeles where a Certified Behaviorist and Trainer can work with your aggressive dog directly intensely for longer periods while boarding and training.
+Dog aggression is one of the most common dog behavior issues Russell addresses in his one-on-one custom boot camp in Los Angeles where a Certified Behaviorist and Trainer works with your aggressive dog directly and intensely for longer periods while boarding and training.

 Clinical dog aggression is defined as a dog behavior performed by a dog whose intentions are to injure another organism.